(Originally

 you're hungry for a little info regarding the ever illusive astrological

-would seem there's not much good, solid info that's ever been
+into) the right place!
+It would seem there's not much good, solid info

-written about the Vertex...
+that's ever been written about the Vertex...

 If

-you found this popular Vertex article via Google - and it's your
+you discovered this popular (but laborious) Vertex article via the much

-traveling companion with a warped sense
+are no sacred cows) with a warped sense of humor.

 Boring